 At such times, the customer gives very less time and attention to your brand.
 You have to attract the customer within seconds.
 Thus, your brand building starts much before the customer enters the final buying stage.

-Equally important is the fact, that at the buying stage, the customer can switch brands easily.
+Equally important is the fact, that at the buying stage, consumers switch brands easily.
 Instead of deciding to go ahead with your brand, he can decide to finalise a competitor’s product or their brand.
-So what are the reasons for brand switching?
-Let us dwell deeper in the customer’s mind
+So what are the reasons to encourage brand switching?
+Let us dwell deeper in the customer’s mind.

-So one of the major reasons for brand switching is “not enough value” being provided by your brand against the price being offered to the customer.
+So one of the major reasons for when customers switch brands is “not enough value” being provided by your brand against the price being offered to the customer.
 This value can be monetary, it can be an emotional value or it can be targeted towards the personality of the buyer.
-Increase the value offering to stop the customer from brand switching.
+Increase the value offering to stop the customer from brand switching and preserve the customer loyalty.

-Marketing mix – A very basic concept but one on which a complete company can be built.
-Many companies have erred in their marketing mix by either keeping the price very high, or by having an inferior product, or by not reaching the proper distribution channel.
+A very basic concept but one on which a complete company can be built.
+Many companies have erred in their by either keeping the price very high, or by having an inferior product, or by not reaching the proper distribution channel.
 The people of the company matter too.
 I have seen many product managers who have brought the right product in the market, but they did not have enough fire power to ensure that the product succeded.

 Hence, your marketing mix can be one of the reasons for brand switching by customers.
 If your price is too high, you can offer a low cost variant which can be an addition to your product depth.
 Similarly, if your product is premium, you need to reach the premium channel of distribution and you might have to wait before you start distributing to every tom, dick and harry.
-Overall, there are many tweaks possible in a marketing mix to stop your customers from switching brands.
+Overall, there are many tweaks possible in a marketing mix to stop your customers from switching brands and maintaining the brand loyalty.

 Because when you are facing dire times, these 10% of customers will compound up to create a fantastic customer base.
 These 10% lost customers annually can bring 10% more customers and it will keep adding year on year.
 You need that customer base and you need to give proper service to your customers so that they don’t switch brands.